NewsLocal NewsInvestigations

 WARNING: This report contains graphic language.
 Viewer discretion is advised.

-Several community and advocacy groups are planning to speak out against the City of Phoenix’s apparent decision to bring a retired city manager back into the same role.
+Several community and advocacy groups spoke out against the City of Phoenix’s decision to bring a retired city manager back into the same role.

-Mayor Kate Gallego and the rest of the city council are set to vote on whether to re-hire Ed Zuercher.
+Mayor Kate Gallego and the rest of the city council voted 5-4 to approve the re-hiring of Ed Zuercher on Wednesday afternoon.

-Ahead of Wednesday’s city council meeting, a trio of organizations put out a “CALL TO ACTION,” asking members of the public to challenge the hiring.
+Ahead of the city council meeting, a trio of organizations put out a “CALL TO ACTION,” asking members of the public to challenge the hiring.

 The digital flyer is titled, “THE CITY OF PHOENIX IS FUCK-ED.”